Tangier Island is in the middle of the Chesapeake Bay, with access by ferry from Crisfield, Maryland and (in the summer) Reedville and Onancock

-One thing has remained consistent: the significant role of the Methodist Church in community life.
+One thing has remained consistent on Tangier Island: the significant role of the Methodist Church in community life.
 That denomination became dominant on the Eastern Shore after the American Revolution, when the Anglican Church was associated too closely with the British government.
 Joshua Thomas, the "Parson of the Islands," is credited with holding fiery camp meetings on the island after he converted in 1808.

 In 1814, at the request of British Admiral George Cockburn, Joshua Thomas preached to the British forces before they attacked Baltimore.
-In his "Thou Shalt Not Kill" sermon, he predicted correctly that the attack would fail.
-Within a week, Francis Scott Key memorialized the British failure in the Star Spangled Banner.
+In his confrontational "Thou Shalt Not Kill" sermon, Thomas predicted correctly that the attack would fail.
+Within a week, Francis Scott Key memorialized that British failure at Baltimore in the Star Spangled Banner.

 After the railroad reached Crisfield, Maryland in 1866, the demand for seafood increased because watermen could ship fresh seafood quickly to New York.
 After World War I, a shirt factory briefly operated on the island, taking advantage of the large number of women who had few other opportunities for work.
 At one time, there were 2,000 residents living on at least six separate ridges.
 Today, only three ridges remain populated, and there are 500 or fewer residents.10

 bridges cross marshes and saltwater channels (guts) to connect the three populated ridges

 Source: US Geological Survey (USGS), The National Map

 Fishing, crabbing, and oystering still provide seasonal employment, especially raising soft shell crabs in shanties built on the harbor's waterfront.
 Other jobs are based on catering to tourists who come to see a unique location and to experience the unusual dialect spoken by islanders.